rackerlabs/support-how-to/content/cloud-servers/linux-file-management-commands-to-create-copy-move-and-delete-files.md

 **Syntax**: `cat > text-to-be-added`

-The following example uses `cat >` followed by the content to create new file, **test.txt**, with one line of content:
+The following example uses `cat >` followed by the content to create the new file, **test.txt**, with one line of content:

     [root@server-01 testdir]# ls -lah
     total 8.0K